 The secret to creating Google remarketing ads lies in the creation of your remarketing lists.
 But it’s important to note that to use RLSAs (Remarketing Lists for Search Ads) you need to have at least 1,000 active cookies.

-Pro Tip: For those of you who are already dipping your toe into remarketing campaigns, here are 11 RLSA Strategies that will help you increase your conversions in a considerable way.
+Pro Tip: Being strategic with each remarketing list you create, can have powerful results.
+For those of you who are already dipping your toe into remarketing campaigns and other PPC ad campaigns, here are 11 RLSA Strategies that will help you increase your conversions in a considerable way.
+On the other hand, if you’re brand new to Google Ads and haven’t created a remarketing campaign yet, we suggest you start with our beginner’s guide to Google Dynamic remarketing and other retargeting campaigns – you can find that here.

 4. Google Shopping Ads

 The next must-have Google ads for eCommerce are Google Shopping ads.
 Drawing on product data in your Merchant Center (such as pricing, SKUs and images), Shopping ads are dynamically created to match potential shoppers looking for specific products.
-The key to maximum success with these types of campaigns lies in how you structure them.
-Here’s a step-by-step guide to creating the best Google Shopping campaign structure to get you started.
+The key to maximum success with creating shopping ad campaigns lies in how you structure them.
+Here’s a step-by-step guide to creating the best Google Shopping ad campaign structure to get you started.

-Google Display Ads are another necessary Google ad type for your marketing strategy.
-These are image and text ads that appear on third-party websites.
-Best suited for visually appealing products and building awareness, Display helps you reach shoppers looking at niche-related content.
+Google Display Ads are another necessary Adwords campaign type for your marketing strategy.
+These are image and text ads that appear on third-party Google Partner websites as an image or block display ad on.
+Best suited for visually appealing products and building awareness, your Display Ad campaigns help you reach shoppers looking at niche-related content.

 - TrueView Ads: Best for driving site traffic and increasing video engagement, TrueView ads are skippable video ads that play before other video content.